google/applied-machine-learning-intensive/v2/03_regression/07_linear_regression_with_tensorflow/slides.md

 # Linear Regression With TensorFlow

 <!--
-We have learned about how to perform regression with scikit-learn and we have taken a peak at TensorFlow.
-Now it is time to try to train a real model using TensorFlow.
+We have learned about how to perform regression with scikit-learn, and we have taken a peek at TensorFlow.
+Now it's time to try to train a real model using TensorFlow.
 -->

 ---

-# But why? {.big}
+# But Why? {.big}

 <!--
 Why would we want to build a linear regression using TensorFlow?

-It is true that scikit-learn is perfectly adquate much of the time.
+It's true that scikit-learn is perfectly adequate much of the time.
 However, TensorFlow has some features like distributed model training that can help you build models when you have huge amounts of data.
 -->